sushmitsarmah/nillion_near/README.md

-## Nextjs Example for Create Nillion App (CNA)
+## 🚀 Next.js Example for Create Nillion App (CNA)

 ![Example Demo](./public/example_demo.png)

-Welcome the Nextjs Example for CNA.
+Welcome to the **Next.js Example for CNA**!
+This template provides a solid foundation to build your Nillion-based applications using Next.js.

+### 🛠️ Getting Started

-Once the CLI insturctions have finished, you can run the developent server:
+Once you've completed the CLI instructions, you can run the development server using one of the following commands:

 ```bash
 npm run dev